 Topics relevant to the development of "EMPLOYABILITY SKILL": Students shall be able to analyze the capital structure of a business organization and provide insights.

 Catalogue prepared by Dr. Amit Saha

 Recommended by the Board of Studies, 11th July, 2024

-Board of Studies on

-24th Academic Council meeting held on 3rd August 2024
+Board of Studies on Date of Approval by the 24th Academic Council meeting held on 3rd August 2024